 As an "extra" for site visitors, this page lists a

-few other things you can get or do for free this summer.
-The page also incorporates the same type of information as found in the site's Twitter and
+few other things you can do, get or see for free this summer.
+The lists include everything from free movies and museum days to car shows and birthday treats.
+The page also incorporates the same type of information as found in the site's Twitter postings during

-Facebook postings (which also can be accessed from the "News" page).
+can be viewed on the News page.)
 Some events/activities may be open only to residents of certain cities; others are open to the

 general public.
 Check with the sponsoring venue if you are unsure.
 The list below is a dynamic list; it is updated over the course of the summer as information

 is received.
 Input from visitors is welcome, too!
-(Latest Update: September 28)
+(Latest and Final Summer Update: Sept.
+20)